 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Antibiotics aren't used to treat this illness.

 The goal of treatment is to help reduce symptoms.
 Symptoms may last up to a week.
 Treatment may include:

 - Making sure your child drinks plenty of cold fluids to help soothe mouth pain

 - Giving acetaminophen or ibuprofen for fever and mild pain

 - Using a mouth rinse or spray that has a pain reliever to help reduce mouth pain.
 Use this only if your child's healthcare provider says it’s OK to do so.
 Don't use regular mouthwash, because it may hurt.

-Talk with your healthcare provider about the risks, benefits, and possible side effects of all medicines.
-Don't give ibuprofen to a child younger than 6 months old, unless your healthcare provider tells you to.
+Talk with your child's healthcare provider about the risks, benefits, and possible side effects of all medicines.
+Don't give ibuprofen to a child younger than 6 months old, unless the provider tells you to.